iamslavon/EpicNews/README.md

 * **count** - getting news count
 * **start** - starting position

-In this exaple API returns 5 news titles starting from position 0.
+In this example API returns 5 news titles starting from position 0.
 All news sorted by publication date starting from the newest.

 ### Response
 API returns response in JSON format